dillakick/dillakick/readme.md

 ### 👋 Hi! // こんにちは！ // ¡Hola!

 Hi there!
-My name is nxm3, otherwise known as "Zeroworld", or "Lua," or "WhatIsTheName" I know a *lot* of Python, Lua, HTML, and CSS (and now Small Basic :D).
+My name is nxm3, otherwise known as "Zeroworld", or "Lua."
+I know a *lot* of Python, Lua, HTML, and CSS (and now Small Basic :D).

 I have a Github organization that's basically a place for me to make stuff for brick-building games (Won't be exactly Roblox, or Finobe).
 [Check it out right here!](https://github.com/lakemichiganindustries)